avtopilot/todoist-test-task/README.md

 1. install npm packages by running `yarn` command
 2. start the application `yarn start`

-The application will start on the _3000_ port (http://localhost:3000).
-If you would like to run it on a different port, please change it in `start` command inside _package.json_ file.
+The application by default will start on the _3000_ port (http://localhost:3000).

 The client application is integrated with the backend API.
 The URL to the API is configured in _public -> env.js_ file and currently set to http://localhost:5000.